zhaijialong/RealEngine/README.md

 # RealEngine

 My toy engine, mainly for rendering expariment and prototyping.
-It requires a GPU which supports DX12 Ultimate.
+It requires a GPU which supports DX12 Ultimate with latest driver.
 It is not supposed to be used in production, and prefers clean design and code over being heavily optimized.

 ## some highlights